What is persistent pain?

 The alarm System:

-Pain is like an alarm system that warns our body of actual or potential threat or danger.
+Pain is like an alarm system that warns our body of actual or potential threats or dangers.

 Potential tissue damage or threat: Bend your finger back until it hurts, and the brain warns you of potential damage well before any tissue damage can occur.

-Actual danger or tissue damage: When you step on a sharp object, the alarm system goes off, the danger messages are picked up from foot, sent to the spinal cord and the brain.
+Actual danger or tissue damage: When you step on a sharp object, the alarm system goes off, and the danger messages are picked up from the foot and sent to the spinal cord and the brain.
 The brain then interprets the message back to the foot to act upon quickly.

 What is the purpose of pain?
-Is the pain normal?
+Is pain normal?

-Yes, the pain is a normal response, and the purpose of pain is to get your attention so that you could take action and take care of the problem.
-For example, in the above scenario, stopping from bending the finger or taking the foot off the sharp object, address by cleaning the wound and applying the bandage.
+Yes, this is a normal response, and the purpose of pain is to get your attention so that you can take action and take care of the problem.
+For example, in the above scenario, stopping from bending the finger or taking the foot off the sharp object is addressed by cleaning the wound and applying the bandage.

 It is essential to understand that pain usually stops long before the tissues have healed.
-It is a great way to understand that brain produces the pain and not the injured tissue itself.
-Since the brain knows that you have taken appropriate action to the injury and therefore, it perceives the injury no longer as a threat, and the pain stops once the threat stops.
+It is a great way to understand that brain produces the aches and not the injured tissue itself.
+Since the brain knows that you have taken appropriate action to the injury and therefore, it perceives the injury no longer as a threat, and the ache stops once the threat stops.

-Our body and the nervous system are amazingly programmed in such a way to heal itself.
-The treatments that you receive or initiative that you take to help your pain like exercises, physiotherapy, massage sessions, stretching exercises speeds your recovery process and enables you to get back to life.
+Our body and the nervous system are amazingly programmed in such a way as to heal themselves.
+The treatments you receive or the initiative you take to help your soreness, like exercises, physiotherapy, massage sessions, and stretching exercises, speed up your recovery process.
+It enables you to get back to life.

 Then why does the pain persist?

-Sometimes the pain lasts even after the tissues have healed, and then it goes into a state of persistent pain.
+Sometimes the soreness lasts even after the tissues have healed, and then it goes into a state of persistent pain.
 In this case, the Nervous system has remained extra sensitive, limiting our movement and function, which is known as having a “Sensitized nervous system” or an Extra sensitive Nervous system.
-Where even a light touch and activities/ movements that previously did not hurt now produces pain.
+Where even a light touch and activities/ movements that previously did not hurt now produce discomfort.

-If my tissues have healed and I am still having pain, is this pain real?
+If my tissues have healed and I still have soreness, is this discomfort real?

-Yes, your pain is real 100% of the time, and your pain is the output of the brain 100% of the time.
+Yes, your soreness is real 100% of the time, and your discomfort is the output of the brain 100% of the time.

 So, coming back to Persistent Pain now.

-It is the brain that decides if the pain messages that you receive are a threat or not, and every person’s brain is different each time with perceiving the pain messages.
-If the brain believes it is a danger message, it can magnify the pain level with the pain continuing to persist even after the tissues have long healed.
+It is the brain that decides if the pain messages that you receive are a threat or not, and every person’s brain is different each time with perceiving the discomfort messages.
+If the brain believes it is a danger message, it can magnify the pain level, with the discomfort continuing to persist even after the tissues have long healed.

-There are many studies to support that emotional response to just thoughts and fear of pain often having a more significant impact than the degree of initial or actual injury itself.
+There are many studies to support that emotional response to just thoughts and fear of pain often has a more significant impact than the degree of initial or actual injury itself.

-Persistent pain has shown to affect every aspect of an individual’s life, from physical and emotional function to levels of activity, including the ability to work at home, workplace and engage in social and recreational activities.
+Persistent ache has been shown to affect every aspect of an individual’s life, from physical and emotional function to levels of activity, including the ability to work at home and the workplace and engage in social and recreational activities.

-The research has shown that pain education and knowledge about pain is associated with less activity-related fear.
-In other words, reducing fear and anxiety through pain education in people with persistent pain may provide an effective strategy to help manage fear related to pain, which lessens the threat value of pain and improves the overall quality of life.
-It also has shown to decreasing pain, disability, pain catastrophizing, movement restrictions, and healthcare utilization.
+Research has shown that pain education and knowledge about discomfort are associated with less activity-related fear.
+In other words, reducing fear and anxiety through pain education in people with persistent soreness may provide an effective strategy to help manage fear related to strain, which lessens the threat value of discomfort and improves the overall quality of life.
+It also has been shown to decrease soreness, disability, pain catastrophizing, movement restrictions, and healthcare utilization.

-Sensitized Nervous system means your reasonable pain threshold has become very low, which in turn can cause pain with even your typical day to day activities and movements that were once not painful.
-The brain does certain things usually to protect you in the event of any stressful situations or injury.
-It initially produces pain; it tells your muscles to go into tightness or inhibit; hormone changes happen with the release of Adrenalin and Cortisol for flight and fight response, changes in breathing, increase in heart rate etc. Once the stressful situation is resolved, the body returns to a normal relaxed state.
+A sensitized Nervous system means your reasonable pain threshold has become very low, which in turn can cause strain with even your typical day-to-day activities and movements that were once not painful.
+The brain does certain things, usually to protect you in the event of any stressful situations or injury.
+It initially produces discomfort.
+It tells your muscles to go into tightness or inhibit; hormone changes happen with the release of Adrenalin and Cortisol for flight and fight response, changes in breathing, increase in heart rate etc. Once the stressful situation is resolved, the body returns to a normal relaxed state.

-It shows how certain negative emotions can influence your pain
+It shows how certain negative emotions can influence your aches

 Increase in pain—>Increase stress/ anxiety—>Increase fear —>Increase pain medication use—>Sleep problems—>Inactivity/ fatigue—>Muscle spasm and Muscle weakness—> Increased fight/ flight hormones—> Isolation/Loneliness—>Increases inflammatory response and Nerve sensitivity—> Persistent pain.